akshayshiv/UMDClassSignup/README.md

 - Open the command prompt for python and run `pip.exe install selenium` in the console.
 - User the same link above to install the package and driver that suits your needs.

+# Authenticating
+THe only other thing you have to add into the code is where it says "USERNAME" and "PASSWORD" to authenticate with your Directory ID and password.
+This ensures it so that it is your account that is logging in.
 Still a work in progess, I happily welcome Pull Requests with ways this can be made better!